 Military Ticket Program presented by Man O' War Project at Columbia University Irving Medical Center

-Since its inception in 2010, the WIHS Military Ticket Program has successfully distributed more than 26,500 tickets to area families, helping further our goal of giving back to the military community.
-Thanks to Man O' War Project at Columbia University Irving Medical Center for supporting this wonderful program.
+Since its inception in 2010, the WIHS Military Ticket Program has successfully distributed more than 30,000 tickets to area families, helping further our goal of giving back to the military community.
+The program is supported by Man O' War Project at Columbia University Irving Medical Center, a groundbreaking research study to determine the effectiveness of equine therapy to treat veterans who suffer from PTSD.
 If you would like to support the program, please contact firstname.lastname@example.org.
 For more information on how your military organization can participate with ticket distribution, email email@example.com.

 Armed Forces Reception supported by RBC Wealth Management

-The Armed Forces Reception held on Military Night benefits the WIHS Official Military Charity, Tragedy Assistance Program for Survivors (TAPS).
+The Armed Forces Reception held on Military Night benefits Tragedy Assistance Program for Survivors (TAPS).
 The event is held at Capital One Arena where guests can watch the competition in the ring and enjoy dinner and drinks while supporting TAPS’s mission of providing compassionate care for the families of America's fallen military heroes.
-Tickets are available for purchase in October.
+Tickets are available for purchase in September.

 WIHS has enjoyed a special relationship with the U.S. Army’s Caisson Platoon since 2009.
 Part of the “The Old Guard” from Fort Myer that serves Arlington National Cemetery, it's mission is to conduct memorial affairs to honor our fallen soldiers, and ceremonies and special events to represent the Army.
 The Caisson Platoon uses a riding style that hasn't been used since 1948.
 In addition to maintaining the ceremonial uniform of an Old Guard soldier, Caisson soldiers must learn to use, clean, and maintain ceremonial tack and harness that is unique to their mission.
 Horses and riders drill, train and live together until both are deemed qualified to accomplish their mission.
 WIHS continues to honor this noble service with the Klinger Perpetual Award for Honor and Service, awarded annually to a horse, organization, or person that best embodies the values embodied by Klinger, one of the Caisson Platoon's most well-known Caisson horses.